 Veteran completes 35 marathons in 35 days to commemorate lives lost in war

-Brian Wood ran a total of 917 miles for the 890 British lives lost in the Falklands, Iraq and Afghanistan conflicts.
+Brian Wood completed the ‘gruelling challenge’ of running 917 miles for the 890 British lives lost in the Falklands, Iraq and Afghanistan conflicts.

 Clocking up a total of 917 miles over the 35 days, Mr Wood paid tribute by adding 26 new names of fallen soldiers to his shirt every day.

-Each mile he ran represented one of the 890 British lives lost in the Falklands, Iraq and Afghanistan conflicts, and the additional miles were dedicated to the late Queen as a thank you for her service to the nation.
+Each mile he ran – “probably 80%” of them near his local town of Whitehill, Hampshire – represented one of the 890 British lives lost in the Falklands, Iraq and Afghanistan conflicts, and the additional miles were dedicated to the late Queen as a thank you for her service to the nation.

+Mr Wood ran 25 marathons in 25 days last year and started this challenge by running the London Marathon.

 Mr Wood said he was initially inspired to take on his fundraising challenge after watching the 40th anniversary of the Falklands War on TV and “relating to the soldiers’ emotional accounts of war”.